51 Nurse Essentials for 2023 (That Every Nurse Should Own)

 27. Nursing apps

-Apps like Picmonic are amazing!
+Apps like Picmonic are amazing for grad nurses!
 It’s the ultimate visual study tool.
 Get your precious time back by studying smarter, not harder.
 They have study aids for LPN, RN, and NP students.

 28. Reference material

-Lab values, nursing report sheets, and dosage calculation sheets all make great new nurse essentials for quick reference.
+Lab values, nursing report sheets, and dosage calculation sheets are all great quick references for new grad nurses.
 Your shift will be a lot easier if you have all the information you need right at your fingertips.
 You can also download electronic versions of these documents for quick and easy access.

 29. Pocket drug guide